This information will help you prepare for your cystogram at Memorial Sloan Kettering (MSK).

 After Your Procedure

-Your doctor will look at the images from your cystogram to see if urine is leaking from your bladder.
+Your healthcare provider will look at the images from your cystogram to see if urine is leaking from your bladder.
 Based on what they see, they will decide if the urinary catheter can be removed.

 You can go back to your usual activities right away.